 Strawberry lemon blondies combine juicy strawberries, fresh lemon juice, and chewy blondie batter into the best fruity treat!
 With just 8 ingredients and one bowl, you will love these easy strawberry blondies for any occasion!

 Strawberry recipes are a big favorite at Cambrea Bakes!
-I already have strawberry crepe cake and cinnamon rolls, so I knew it was time for a strawberry blondie recipe next.
+I already have strawberry crepe cake, strawberry cinnamon rolls, and strawberry peach pie so I knew it was time for a strawberry blondie recipe next.

 These strawberry lemon blondies are perfectly sweet and packed with a tangy burst of lemon and real strawberry flavor.
 Everyone will love them!